Wetting the feet in the Ganges in Rishikesh

 Again, after the first long climb, the hard crossing of the rough gorges, at times wrapped in fog.
 I decide to descent.
 When I see the rocks crowned by orange flags that announce the cabin, I feel a good time to say goodbye to the great mountains.
 I think aging is like climbing one of them.

 I feel younger.
 Already down the forest I thought about my trekking next year.
 Or do I keep it for when I'm about to turn eighty?
 In the afternoon, my smiling, educated, modern guide for the trek, comes to see me at the hotel.
 I keep acclimating to the altitude.
-So the next day I'm going to Auli (3,000 mt), a meadow above Joshimath recently converted into a ski resort.
+So the next day I'm going to Auli (3,000 mt), a meadow above Joshimath recently converted into a ski resort after which I go to Shimla and then again to Rishikesh.

 Very nice picture!